kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module6-advanced.md

 Congratulations, at this point, you have successfully reviewed and may have adopted the various use cases or parts of them.

-The next set of labs will be to build on these concepts utilizing REST-API to push changes to DNA Center Templates and further automate the configuration in the network infrastructure.
+The next set of labs will be to build on these concepts utilizing REST-API to push changes to Cisco Catalyst Center Templates and further automate the configuration in the network infrastructure.

 The following **LAB** will tie all this together.